-The funding mechanisms for SRCD Executive Branch Fellowships differ depending on the agency.
+The funding mechanisms for SRCD Executive Branch Fellowship differs depending on the agency.
 Many placements are funded through federal cooperative agreements with SRCD.
 Some host agencies temporarily hire SRCD fellows as federal employees for the duration the fellowship.
 Some fellows are funded strictly by SRCD or by private grants.
 The SRCD Congressional Policy Fellowship is funded by the Heising-Simons Foundation.

 How is the salary of a fellow decided?